-In today’s post, I’ll be going over everything you need to know about tax filings for your small business and how to stay out of trouble with the IRS.
+In today’s post, we’ll be going over everything you need to know about tax filings for your small business and how to stay out of trouble with the IRS.

 If you’re a new business owner or thinking about starting a business for the first time, or even if you already have a business and want to make sure you’re doing everything correctly, then this post is for you!